 How much you earn from stocks will gravely depend on how the board of directors and the management allocate your capital.
 Actually, what makes the situation indefinite is that you don’t see that ₱9.09 that belongs to you.
 Rather, the management has options available to them.
 And their decision is that which will determine the success of your holdings.
 These options are:

 - The management sends you a cash dividend, either some portion or the entirety of your profit.
 This is one way for them to “return capital to shareholders.”
 You also have options on how you plan to use it.
 You can either use the money to purchase more shares or you spend it any way you wanted to.

-- The management repurchases shares on the open market and then destroy them.
-Long term wise, this can make you a very, very rich in the long-run.
+- The management repurchases shares on the open market and then destroys them.
+Long term wise, this can make you very, very rich in the long run.
 Explaining this requires a lengthy discussion.
 If you want a thorough explanation, you can refer to some books such as “Stock Buy Backs: The Golden Egg of Shareholder Value.”

 - For the future growth of the company, the management reinvests the funds by hiring more employees, building stores, increasing advertising, or any other capital expenditures that are presumed to increase profits.

 - The management uses the money to build up liquid assets, or, if applicable, reduce debts, so as to strengthen the balance sheet.